 - It is accompanied by the tightness of the facial and upper body muscles.

 - The child’s stuttering has persisted for over 6 months.

 To know the complete aspects of stuttering, the patient should be examined by a speech-language pathologist (SLP).

 The SLP will record the problem of the individual while speaking.
 It also notes how often problems occur and how the person fights with the stutter.

 The SLP may perform some other tests, such as speech rate and language skills.
 These assessments will depend on the patient’s age and history.
-The SLP determine whether there is a fluency disorder or not after getting all the data.
+The SLP determines whether there is a fluency disorder or not after getting all the data.